CLARE: Cognitive Load Assessment in REaltime with Multimodal Data: Experiment setup

 Subsequently, each participant went through a 1-minute practice session per task on the MATB-II, followed by another 1-minute practice session for all the tasks simultaneously.
 Finally, to make sure that the participants had an understanding of the low, medium, and high complexity levels, they were introduced to low, medium, and high complexity levels for another 30 seconds.
 After the introductory practice sessions, a 3-minute baseline was collected while the participants rested.
 Participants were then asked to move their eyes left and right, up and down, and blink ten times to record artifacts generated in the EEG from eye movement.

 As mentioned above, each participant was asked to complete four 9-minute MATB-II sessions, the first of which was the linearly ascending complexity session.
 Participants provided their subjective cognitive load scores verbally during each session by responding to a beep sound after every 10-seconds.
 After each 9-minute session, each participant was given 2-minutes of resting time.
-Figure \ref{fig:experiment_participant} shows a participant during the experiment.
 At the end of the fourth session, participants completed a debriefing discussion by answering some qualitative questions about the experiment.
 All participants received a monetary compensation of 70 CAD after the experiment.